Keeping HamClock Alive

 Exec=/usr/local/bin/hamclock-1600x960 -b hamclock.com:80

-Reboot your Pi and HamClock will pull from hamclock.com on every start.
+Reboot the device and HamClock will pull from hamclock.com on every start.

 Pre-Built Raspberry Pi Image (Coming Soon)